Arthur Conan Doyle: Freemasonry and spiritualism

 Doyle wrote a novel The Land of Mist centred on spiritualist themes and featuring the character Professor Challenger.
 He also wrote many non-fiction spiritualist works.
 Perhaps his most famous of these was The Coming of the Fairies (1922), in which Doyle described his beliefs about the nature and existence of fairies and spirits, reproduced the five Cottingley Fairies photographs, asserted that those who suspected them being faked were wrong, and expressed his conviction that they were authentic.
 Decades later, the photos—taken by cousins Frances Griffiths and Elsie Wright—were definitively shown to have been faked, and their creators admitted to the fakery, although both maintained that they really had seen fairies.

 Doyle was friends for a time with the American magician Harry Houdini.
 Even though Houdini explained that his feats were based on illusion and trickery, Doyle was convinced that Houdini had supernatural powers and said as much in his work The Edge of the Unknown.
 Houdini's friend Bernard M. L. Ernst recounted a time when Houdini had performed an impressive trick at his home in Doyle's presence.
 Houdini had assured Doyle that the trick was pure illusion and had expressed the hope that this demonstration would persuade Doyle not to go around "endorsing phenomena" simply because he could think of no explanation for what he had seen other than supernatural power.
 However, according to Ernst, Doyle simply refused to believe that it had been a trick.
 Houdini became a prominent opponent of the spiritualist movement in the 1920s, after the death of his beloved mother.
-He insisted that spiritualist mediums employed trickery, and consistently exposed them as frauds.
+He insisted that spiritualist mediums employed trickery, and he consistently exposed them as frauds.
 These differences between Houdini and Doyle eventually led to a bitter, public falling-out between them.

 In 1922, the psychical researcher Harry Price accused the "spirit photographer" William Hope of fraud.
 Doyle defended Hope, but further evidence of trickery was obtained from other researchers.
 Doyle threatened to have Price evicted from the National Laboratory of Psychical Research and predicted that, if he persisted in writing what he called "sewage" about spiritualists, he would meet the same fate as Harry Houdini.
 Price wrote: "Arthur Conan Doyle and his friends abused me for years for exposing Hope."
 In response to the exposure of frauds that had been perpetrated by Hope and other spiritualists, Doyle led 84 members of the Society for Psychical Research to resign in protest from the society on the ground that they believed it was opposed to spiritualism.